Baka-Chi/toradora/Volume01/chapter01.md

 "Ah...?"
 A high-pitched avian voice responded to the high-school student's greeting.

 "Good, you're awake."
-Getting himself together again, Ryūji went barefoot into the wooden-floored kitchen, took some prepared pet food and spare newspapers, and headed towards the corner of the tatami-covered living room.
+Getting himself together again, Ryūji went barefoot into the wooden-floored kitchen, took some prepared pet food and spare newspapers, and headed towards the corner of the tatami mat-covered living room.
 Removing the cloth over the birdcage there, Ryūji greeted his parakeet.

 Now, other people may kept their pets differently, but this was how the Takasus kept their pet parakeet.
 Because Inko-chan looked rather disheveled when he slept, they covered him with a cloth at night.

 "Good morning, Inko-chan."

-A yellow parakeet, that was Inko-chan.
+A yellow parakeet: that was Inko-chan.
 As usual, Ryūji added parakeet food to the Inko-chan's bowl while talking to him.

 "Go-good...morning," Inko-chan managed to reply in Japanese as his eyes blinked upwards in a rather unpleasant and enigmatic way.
 Though he had just woken up, it looked like he was in quite a good mood.
 It was actually rather adorable.